ayushsoni1010/css-battle-challenges/README.md

 # CSS Battle Challenges
-This are the css-battle-challenges projects with various challenges solutions.
+This are the css-battle-challenges projects with various challenges solutions